 BLVR: There’s a huge Andy Warhol exhibit at the Whitney.
 Not sure what to think of his work.
 Any opinions?

-DB: I read this this week.
+DB: I read this week.
 Already wistful about ten years of being left alone… [Renunciation by Ross Posnock]

 Andy Warhol?
 He’s important of course but I get no pleasure from his art.
 As a guard [at the Whitney] I felt little incentive to guard his stuff as closely as I would other paintings, in the knowledge that they were mimeographs.
 I remember enjoying reading his journal.